JackHowa/ember-react-cheatsheet/docs/ember-to-react/conditional-rendering.md

-# Conditional Rendering
+# Conditional rendering

 Conditional rendering enables showing different UI elements or components based on specific conditions.
 This can change the whole render of a component or part of it.

 ## Ember

-Logic is expressed declaratively with Handlebars helpers like `if` and `else` are used to manage conditions directly in the markup.
+Logic is expressed declaratively with Handlebars helpers like `if` and `else` are used to manage conditions directly in the markup ([docs](https://handlebarsjs.com/guide/builtin-helpers.html)).

-For complex conditions, you can use helpers like `eq` or computed properties in the component's JavaScript file.
+For complex conditions, you can use the Ember addon Ember Truth Helpers like `eq` or computed properties in the component's JavaScript file ([docs](https://github.com/jmurphyau/ember-truth-helpers?tab=readme-ov-file#usage)).

 ```hbs
 {{#if @myObject.something}}